finger563/esp-latency-test/README.md

 ## Hardware Needed

-1. ESP32 dev board (code defaults to esp32s3), such as QtPy ESP32S3.
+1. ESP32 dev board (code defaults to esp32), such as QtPy ESP32 PICO.
 2. Dupont wires to connect to button on controller (patch into button and gnd signal).